DiveshDwivedi/Git/README.md

 ### git stash

+If some change (codes) don't want to commit but keep changes for future use(commit).

+### git stash -u

-If some change don't want to commit but keep changes for future use(commit).
+If some change (adding newFile) don't want to commit but keep changes for future use(commit).

 ### git stash push <paths_you_wish_to_stash>